Skip to main content

 To follow up on securing your secrets using Sealed Secrets, ensure you install the necessary dependencies in the notebook's prerequisite section.
 In your Runme cell, run the commands below to install all dependencies required for this guide.

-Runme will automatically create a Sealed Secret resource containing the encrypted data, the mysealedsecret.yaml
+For all of the above, Runme will automatically create a sealed secret resource containing the encrypted data, the mysealedsecret.yaml

-You can add a new value to your secret by navigating to this section and executing the commands.
-You only need to update your manifest file with the new values, re-encrypt the secrets, and then reapply them to the cluster.
+To add a new value to a secret, you only need to update your manifest file with the new values, re-encrypt the secrets, and then reapply them to the cluster.
 All of these can be executed in your Runme cell.
-The image below shows a visual representation of this process.
+To do this, run the command below

 add value

 To retrieve the original version of runme-secrets.yaml, you can decrypt the encrypted secret, mysealedsecret.yaml.
-Run the command in the ‘Decrypt a Secret’ section of the repo and run it in your Runme cell.
+Run the command below

 kubeseal --controller-name=sealed-secrets-controller --controller-namespace=kube-system < mysealedsecret.yaml > mysecrets.yaml